Updated August 2018

 Cost: Pick-up costs $4.95, and delivery costs $12 to $15 per order, plus the service fee of $4.95.
 Harris Teeter states that it does not accept tips.

-Locations: Albertsons is a grocery store chain located in Arkansas, Arizona, California, Colorado, Idaho, Louisiana, Montana, North Dakota, New Mexico, Nevada, Oregon, Texas, Utah, Washington, and Wyoming.
+Locations: Albertsons is a grocery store chain located throughout the American Southwest.
 Check to see if they deliver to your address here.
-They offer same day delivery if you submit your order by 8:30am.
+They offer same day delivery if you submit your order by 8:30am, and they’ve also partnered with Instacart to offer 2-hour grocery delivery.
+(But really, who hasn’t at this point?
+Get with the program, Trader Joe’s!)

 Cost: $9.95 on purchases of $150 or more and $12.95 on purchases under $150, with a minimum order of $49.
 Drivers do not accept tips.

-*Note: it took forever to get through to their customer service on a Thursday morning… So if customer service matters to you (which it will for grocery delivery!) you might want to check if Instacart will pick up from your local Albertsons instead of relying on their delivery service.
+*Note: it took forever to get through to their customer service on a Thursday morning… So if customer service matters to you (which it will for grocery delivery!) you might want to use Instacart to get groceries delivered from your local Albertsons instead.

 Locations: Hy-Vee’s grocery stores are located across the Midwest in Iowa, Illinois, Missouri, Kansas, South Dakota, Nebraska, Wisconsin, and Minnesota.
 Check here to see if your local Hy-Vee delivers to you.